archlinux/alpm/README.md

 ## Components

-Currently the following components are available:
+Currently the following software components are available:

 - [alpm-buildinfo]: a library and commandline interface to work with [BUILDINFO] files
 - [alpm-common]: a library for common traits and functionality